jaymar921/JCrypt/README.md

 	    where:
             -0 is a random digit
             -x is a random capital letters
-            -z is a random capital letters but is used to determine if the generated key is (R)random or (M)manual
+            -z is a random capital letters but is used to determine if the generated key is (R)random or (M)manual/fixed

 (JCrypt class)
 	This class will will use the key that is provided by the